Nazmul-Karim-Tanvir/Javascript-by-Bohubrihi/Project 4-Developing A Shopping Cart Using JavaScript/README.md

 -![](image/mobile-view-2.JPG)

 ## Chellenge
+You will develop an e-commerce shopping cart where users can add or remove items from a list of products.
 - Any part of a web page will have a list of products
 - Each product will have a price and an Add to Cart button
 - You can show the cart below or to the left of the product list, the cart will be empty initially